The House That Vanished: Production

-Filming locations
+Filming

-The film was shot on location in London, Essex and Hertfordshire, England.
+Made by the British company Blackwater Film Productions and produced by Diana Daubeney (the director's wife), the film was shot on location in London, Essex and Hertfordshire, England.

 Music

 The music was scored by Terry Warr.
-Fur Elise was featured in the end credits.
+The classical piece Für Elise is featured during the end credits.

 Release

 Promotion and original release

+The film was released in the UK – under its original title, Scream – and Die! – on 25 November 1973, as support feature to the American film Bonnie's Kids.

-The film had an exclusive first-run screening under the title Please!
+In the USA, it was given an exclusive first-run screening under the title Please!
 Don't Go in the Bedroom at the Trail Drive-In in Lake Worth, Florida, on 7 December 1973.
-It received theatrical distribution in the United States beginning in October 1974 through American International Pictures, who re-titled the film The House That Vanished.
-This cut of the film runs 84 minutes; according to film scholar Gary Smith, the original cut of the film (under the Scream... and Die! title) ran 99 minutes.
-To capitalize on the recent popularity of Wes Craven's Last House on the Left (1972), the poster used that film's popular tagline, "It's Only a Movie," suggesting the film—which in actuality was a supernatural ghost story—was a graphic exploitation film.
+It received theatrical distribution in the United States beginning in October 1974 through American International Pictures, who retitled the film The House That Vanished.
+This cut of the film runs 84 minutes; according to film scholar Gary Smith, the original cut of the film (under the Scream – and Die! title) ran 99 minutes.
+To capitalise on the recent popularity of Wes Craven's Last House on the Left (1972), the poster used that film's popular tagline, "It's Only a Movie," which suggested a graphic exploitation film.

 The film was re-released in 1977 under the titles Psycho Sex Fiend and Psycho Sex.

 Home media

-The film was released on VHS under the title The House That Vanished in 1984 by Media Home Entertainment.
+The film was released on VHS in 1984, under the title The House That Vanished, by Media Home Entertainment.
 In 1988, Video Treasures reissued the film on VHS under the same title.
 These VHS releases list a running time of 84 minutes, the same as the theatrical cut of the film released by American International Pictures.
-The film was also released on Blu-ray but it quickly went out-of-print.
+The film was also released on Blu-ray but quickly went out of print.